Pregnant and Suffering from Skin Problems?

 During pregnancy, acne can be triggered, get worse or for some people it can actually improve.
 For the majority of women, acne tends to get a bit worse in the early phase of pregnancy and improve as pregnancy progresses.

 One of the major causes of acne during pregnancy is hormone surges.
-Around the 6-week mark into pregnancy, hormones start to surge which can cause glands to increase the production of sebum (the acne-causing oil).
+Around the 6-week mark into pregnancy, hormones start to surge which can cause glands to increase the production of sebum.
 When this occurs the hair follicles can become clogged with the over-supply of sebum and dead skin cells.
 Soon enough whiteheads, blackheads or pimples can appear on the face, chest, upper back and shoulders.

 In addition to surging hormones, your body is also retaining significantly more fluid when pregnant and this can encourage the accumulation of toxins which promote the build up of acne.